 Do you have a tattoo that you wish you hadn’t gotten?
 Many people find themselves in this situation.
 Tattoos are rising in popularity, and so is tattoo regret.
 Today, one in five people who have a tattoo want to erase it.
 Fortunately, laser tattoo removal is a safe, proven solution.
 At Franklin Skin and Laser in Franklin, TN, we would love to help you say goodbye to your unwanted ink.
 So, how long does it take to see the results of this treatment?

 Initial Laser Tattoo Results in As Little as 18 Weeks

 The amount of time it takes for you to see your laser tattoo removal process starts to fade depends on how your body responds to the treatment.
 The kind of ink used is also a major factor.
 Getting rid of a tattoo completely takes multiple sessions, but the results accumulate with each one.
 The sessions are spaced six to eight weeks apart, which allows your skin to process the treatment.
 Many people start to see their ink fade after three appointments.
 Given six to eight weeks between each session, you can expect the results to start showing a few months after the process starts.

 Final Results After One or Two Years

 The timeline of this treatment varies greatly from person to person, but most clients need between six and twelve sessions to completely remove a tattoo.
 Given the time in between each appointment, this means that you can see your final results within one or two years.
 That said, some people can be done after only four sessions while others will require as many as fifteen.

-While the process does not provide immediate final results, most patients enjoy seeing the gradual progression.
+While the process does not provide immediate final results, most clients enjoy seeing the gradual progression.
 With each session, you will experience cumulative improvements.
 By sticking with this treatment, you can watch your tattoo fade into oblivion for good.

 How Does Laser Tattoo Removal Work?